csqcode/purple-team-homelab/scenarios/ad-attack-chain/04-persistence/writeup.md

 Initial Assessment: Process Creation is not inherently suspicious.
 It was created by svc_sql, though, so more investigation is needed

 Investigation: New_Process_Name shows something was created using schtasks.exe.
 Under Process_Command_Line, it can be verified that a scheduled task was created.
 In specific, one that runs the file 'update_svc.exe' on startup.
+File name does not sound suspicious

 Correlation: After the attacker gained administrative access, he would have had full control over the Active Directory.
-Since this task was created by svc_sql, which we know to be compromised, it is very likely that the task is malicious.
+Since this task was created by svc_sql, which we know to be compromised, it is possible this task is malicious.

-Verdict: True Positive
+Verdict: Suspicious - Further Investigation Needed

-Recommended Response: Remove the task and investigate update_svc.exe.
+Recommended Response: Investigate update_svc.exe.

 Connection: